progvocab/products-service/cloud/aws/system-design/tenant_isolation.md

 ***

+## Select from the model

+- Silo model (data from the tenant is fully isolated)
+- Pool model (all the tenants use the same database and table)
+- Bridge model (single database but a different table for each tenant)

 ### Tenant Isolation and Data Security:
 - Implement **hybrid multi-tenant database models** combining schema isolation for large tenants and shared database with row-level security for smaller tenants.
 - Use **Amazon RDS** with read replicas or **DynamoDB Global Tables** to enable scalable, isolated data storage per tenant.